vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 With the Hybrid topology, the infrastructure management plane is deployed at the edge along with the workloads:

-- TKG Workload cluster
+- Tanzu Kubernetes Grid workload cluster
-- Load Balancer Service (NSX ALB)
+- Load Balancer Service (NSX Advanced Load Balancer)
 - vCenter
-- NSX ALB Controller
+- NSX Advanced Load Balancer Controller

 The minimum footprint consists of the following: